cobwebch/external_import/Documentation/Administration/ArrayPath/Index.rst

 With the above data, the result will be "Hitchiker's Guide to the Galaxy", but for a book whose state is "used", the result would be :code:`null`.

-Such usage of conditions may seem a bit far-fetched at first, but can quite interesting when combined (at a later stage in the import process) with the :ref:`isEmpty property <administration-transformations-properties-isempty>`.
+Such usage of conditions may seem a bit far-fetched at first, but can be quite interesting when combined (at a later stage in the import process) with the :ref:`isEmpty property <administration-transformations-properties-isempty>`.
 However conditions are much more interesting for looping on substructures and filtering them,